helenyip2/Example-Tutorials/README.md

 from google.colab import drive drive.mount('/content/drive')
 ```
-This will prompt you to authorize to mount your google drive.
+This will prompt you to authorize to mount your Google Drive.
 Make sure you do that and enter in your authorization code from the website.

 3. Open the left hidden menu within the Colaboratory notebook, open the file path, copy the file path for the folder in question.